aditya-duggal/blog/_posts/2021-05-10-The-Mom-Test.markdown

 <br/>

 - A _must-read_ for folks who are looking to build businesses of their own.
 Don't fall into the trap of seeking validation in compliments.
-- Some noteworthy (and some chuckle worthy) rule of thumbs :)
+- Some noteworthy (and some chuckle worthy) rules of thumb :)
     - "Rule of thumb: People stop lying when you ask them for money."
-    - "Rule of thumb: People will lie to you if they think it’s what you want to hear."
     - "Rule of thumb: People will lie to you if they think it’s what you want to hear."
     - "Rule of thumb: While it’s rare for someone to tell you precisely what they’ll pay you, they’ll often show you what it’s worth to them."
     - "Rule of thumb: Give as little information as possible about your idea while still nudging the discussion in a useful direction."